The Bachelor (Australian TV series) season 1: Episode 6

 Tim and Natalie went rock climbing in the Blue Mountains.
-After a tricky steep climb up, they enjoyed the vast views from atop and then Tim took Natalie into the Jenolan Caves where they shared some conversation and wine in the quiet solitude surrounded by many candles, which set a romantic mood.
-However, Natalie intimated she was looking more for a mate long term, rather than marriage.
-She also asked Tim to guess how old she was.
-As she was the oldest of the bachelorettes she asked if that bothered him.
+After a tricky steep climb up, they enjoyed the vast views from atop and then Tim took Natalie into the Jenolan Caves.
+They shared some conversation and wine in the quiet solitude surrounded by many candles, which set a romantic mood.
+However, Natalie stated she was looking more for a mate long term, rather than marriage.
+She asked Tim to guess how old she was as she was the oldest of the bachelorettes and she wanted to know if that bothered him.
 He gave Natalie a rose.

-Cocktail party: A small group ambush was being formed by Alana to hijack anyone that Tim took down into the garden, for a one-on-one chat.
-He selected Ashlee who became heavy-handed asking what his intentions were and he was uncomfortable explaining he had to share what time he had with all of the girls.
+Cocktail party: A small group ambush was being formed by Alana to hijack anyone that Tim took down into the garden for a one-on-one chat.
+He selected Ashlee, who became heavy-handed, asking what his intentions were.
+He was uncomfortable explaining he had to share what time he had with all of the girls.
 She felt she was wasting her time, waiting to go on a date with him.
 Alana, Belle and Danielle with a reluctant Rochelle trailing behind, broke up their conversation and cornered Tim at the pool bar, badgering him for more consistency with personal time and one on one dating in order to 'get to know each other better.'